Warburtons: here we sourfaux again…

 Sourfaux

 In May 2018, The Grocer quoted Jonathan Warburton, the company chairman, admitting that their 2005 sourfaux ‘was like white bread with a sourdough addition…’ The company's 2018 attempt is also no longer available, and I'm not sure that the same year’s short-lived sourfaux version of the ‘Toastie’ loaf got rolled out beyond one chain.
 Why, then, has Warburtons decided to have another crack at marketing Chorleywood Process loaves using the word sourdough?

-Could it be an excuse to charge more, by any chance?
+Could it be an excuse to charge more money, by any chance?
 One supermarket chain currently charges 99p for a 400g Warburtons Toastie loaf but £1.85 for the same-sized ‘Our Dough loaf, an 87% markup.
-This price for ‘Our Dough is the equivalent of £4.60 for 800g, which is in the £4-6 ballpark of what small, independent artisan bakeries typically have to charge for large loaves.
-This, by the way, is mainly because small indies support so many (skilled) jobs per loaf and do not benefit from the same economy of scale as an industrial dough fabricator that churns out millions of loaves a year.
+This price for ‘Our Dough is the equivalent of £3.70 for 800g, which is in the ballpark of the £4-6 that small, independent artisan bakeries typically need to charge for large loaves to remain financially viable.
+This, by the way, is mainly because small indies so many (skilled) jobs per loaf and do not benefit from the same economy of scale as an industrial dough fabricator that churns out millions of loaves a year from a fully-automated plant.

 On the up side, Warburtons choosing not to include the word sourdough in the new range’s name at least demonstrates to me that the Real Bread Campaign’s long battle for honesty and transparency is having an effect.
 I bet the company toyed with calling it sourdough.
 I’m sure that the (or, at least, a) reason they rejected this idea was knowing that we’d be on the case with a misleading marketing complaint to the trading standards service and Advertising Standards Authority.
+I can't help but feel they felt rather smug when they came up with the name 'Our Dough, though.

 As for ‘sourdough but softer’, does this indicate that Warburtons is ignorant of the fact that sourdough is a process, rather than a style?
 Is the company unaware that the sourdough process can be used to make any type of leavened bread in the world, sweet or savoury, crusty or soft?
 The fact that the company has used a marketers’ weasel word in the claim ‘with sourdough’ suggests someone there thinks sourdough is an ingredient.
-You can’t add a splash of Scotch to a bottle of alcohol and market the result using the word whisky, because it hasn’t been made by the necessary process; nor should you add a scoop dried starter to a short-process mix raised by baker’s yeast or bicarb and market it using the word sourdough.

 Mix ‘n’ match but don’t mislead

-To be clear, the Real Bread Campaign doesn’t have an issue with anyone using a combination of baker’s yeast and sourdough starter culture to make Real Bread, or even companies throwing a dash of devitalised (i.e. dead and inert) powdered starter into the mix.
+To be clear, the Real Bread Campaign doesn’t have an issue with anyone using a combination of baker’s yeast and sourdough starter culture to make Real Bread, or even companies throwing a dash of devitalised starter into the mix.
 What is problematic, is a company using the word ‘sourdough’ to convince people to part with their money for the resulting product; might a lawyer call that extended passing off?
 Worse still is when the company charges a premium price for it.

 Make what you like, just be honest about it, so people have the chance to make a fully (well, better) informed buying choice – for whatever reason(s) they want or need to.